Rachel Albert, MSW

 Megan Squires, MPH, MSW

 Megan joined FCI in 2018 as an implementation specialist and began serving as acting director of dissemination in 2019, transitioning to her role as senior implementation manager in 2021.
-As leader of the implementation team, Megan works through the Center for Child and Family Policy and FCI in 2018.
-She provides support for communities implementing the Family Connects model and her work is currently focused in the southeastern United States.
+As leader of the implementation team, Megan works through the Center for Child & Family Health to provide support for communities implementing the Family Connects model.
 Previously, she worked with the North Carolina Division of Public Health where she managed data and continuous quality-improvement initiatives for the Maternal, Infant, and Early Childhood Home Visiting (MIECHV) program.

 Mary Martin Vance, MSW